 Take a virtual Africa safari tour

-Fly over the Victoria falls, the longest waterfall on the continent, take a savanna game drive in Uganda’s Queen Elizabeth National Park, Hike through the African jungle and sit with the gorillas or drive with the safari icons in Krugar National Park.
+Fly over the Victoria Falls, the longest waterfall on the continent, take a savanna game drive in Uganda’s Queen Elizabeth National Park, Hike through the African jungle and sit with the gorillas or drive with the safari icons in Kruger National Park.
 There are too many options online to keep your love for Africa safaris heightened.

 Check out our compilation of African virtual safari ideas for your travel lust.